xmh0511/rust-xfinal/README.md

 A safe and performance web server framework that is written by Rust.

 ### Introduction
 ~This is the beginning of the aim to write a safe web server framework by Rust.
-For now, this repository has not provided complete and stable functions yet, as [xfinal](https://github.com/xmh0511/xfinal) has done, written by modern c++.~ The aim is to build up a web server framework, which has the same functionalities as `xfinal` has.
+For now, this repository has not provided complete and stable functions yet, as [xfinal](https://github.com/xmh0511/xfinal) has done, written by modern c++.~ The aim is to build up a simply used, performance, and safe web server framework.

 ### Advantages
 1. Since the advantages of Rust are that it is safe on memory and multiple threads, and it is a modern programming language that has almost no pieces baggage c++ has, the framework that is written based on Rust has no worry about the hard problems with memory and data race.
 Rust can guarantee the safety of these aspects.